Promoting Your E-Book Like the Pros

-Congratulations on demonstrating true grit going through the long time-consuming process of writing a thrilling book or ebook.
-Maintain that powerful motivation that brought you all the way to this blog post to finally achieve that long-term goal of every book publisher: monetization.
-Continue reading to find 10 tips to promote your ebook.
+Congratulations on demonstrating true grit going through the long time-consuming process of writing a thrilling book or E-book.
+Maintain that powerful motivation that brought you all the way to this blog post to finally achieve that long-term goal of every E-book publisher: monetization.
+Continue reading to find 10 tips to promote your Ebook.

-You know how awesome your ebook is but let’s not brag about that yet, let’s rather start generating curiosity and building buzz to grab your future readers’ attention.
-Show your followers a compelling picture of how your creation is going to make their life better.
+You know how awesome your E-book is, but let’s not brag about that yet; let’s rather start generating curiosity and building buzz to grab your future readers’ attention.
+Show your followers a compelling picture of how your creation is going to make their lives better.

-One way to generate curiosity is by sharing a paragraph or a page from your ebook that you find specially interesting.
+One way to generate curiosity is by sharing a paragraph or a page from your E-book that you find especially interesting.

-If you are serious about it, I highly recommend checking this thorough blog post about creating pre-launch buzz by John Lincoln published in Jeffbullas.com.
+If you are serious about it, I highly recommend checking this thorough blog post about creating pre-launch buzz by John Lincoln, published on Jeffbullas.com

 3. Get a Modern Landing Page

-Envato Market is a great site where you can find responsive landing page templates, I specially liked this one.
-Most templates come with instructions of how to easily set them up all by yourself.
-Go deeper and read more about landing pages in this article by Asheesh-Bhardwaj from Ixwebhosting.
+Envato Market is a great site where you can find responsive landing page templates.
+Most templates come with instructions on how to easily set them up all by yourself.

-With Placeit you are capable of improving your landing page, take a look at the ebook covers on the right side of the screenshots.
+With Placeit, you are capable of improving your landing page; take a look at the 3D book mockups on the right side of the screenshots.
 Which one looks more attractive and professional?

 4. Benefit from Giving Away

-Consider buying bulk USB Flash drives and including a copy of your ebook in it and give them away in book conferences, in a nearby park or to your close friends and co-workers.
+Consider buying bulk USB Flash drives and including a copy of your E-book in it and give them away at book conferences, in a nearby park, or to your close friends and co-workers.
 Mark Coker from Smashwords shares in this article why giving away e-books can boost sales for indie authors.

 5. Aesthetics Matter